Andrew V. McLaglen: Adventure films

-McLaglen was hired to make an adventure films, The Wild Geese (1978), with Richard Burton, Roger Moore and Richard Harris.
+McLaglen was hired to make an adventure film, The Wild Geese (1978), with Richard Burton, Roger Moore and Richard Harris.
 McLaglen said the film " was a whole new start for my career".
 It was a huge success, and McLaglen then made Breakthrough (1979), a war film with Burton; North Sea Hijack (1979), an action film with Moore; The Sea Wolves (1980), a war movie from Euan Lloyd, the producer of The Wild Geese, with Moore and Gregory Peck.

 McLaglen returned to television to make The Shadow Riders (1982) with Tom Selleck; The Blue and the Gray, an elaborate mini series about the Civil War; and Travis McGee (1983) starring Sam Elliott as Travis McGee, a pilot for a proposed series.

 He directed Brooke Shields in Sahara (1983), then did two works for TV: The Dirty Dozen: Next Mission (1985) and On Wings of Eagles (1986).

 His last feature films were Return from the River Kwai (1989) and Eye of the Widow (1991).
 McLaglen then retired and moved to San Juan Island, where he directed for the San Juan Island Community Theater.